HobnobMancer/cazy_webscraper/README.md

 cw_get_genbank_seq <path_to_local_CAZyme_db>
 ```

+`cazy_webscraper` produces to cache files, which are written to the cache dir:
+1. `no_seq_retrieved.txt` which lists the GenBank accessions for which no sequence could be retrieved from GenBank
+2. `seq_retrieved.txt` which list GenBank accessiosn for which a sequence was retrieved from GenBank

 ### Configuring GenBank protein sequence retrieval

 Below are listed the command-line flags for configuring the retrieval of protein sequences from GenBank.